wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

-*If geoserver and postgres are not installed, the latest versions can be obtained here: http://workshops.opengeo.org/stack-intro/install-suite.html Note*: If using tomcat6 for geoserver through a virtual machine there is a chance of assertion error 500, so if possible install the geoserver binary over utilizing it from a virtual machine, or else HTTP errors might occur.
+*If geoserver and postgres are not installed, the latest versions can be obtained here: http://workshops.opengeo.org/stack-intro/install-suite.html

 Installation Instructions:
 1. Unzip the file